top of page

 Weaving truths and nightmares, entwined with dark humour

 Michelle Driver is a South Australian artist working exclusively in handwoven tapestry.
-Her practice is rooted in a deep respect for the slow, time-intensive traditions of the medium, yet she pushes tapestry into contemporary relevance through narratives shaped by queerness, neurodiversity, and lived experience of trauma.
+Her practice is grounded in a deep respect for the discipline, labour, and time-intensive traditions of the medium.
+Historically, tapestry was never a domestic craft but a professional trade, exacting and physical.
+Driver approaches weaving with this same seriousness, positioning tapestry as a site of sustained thinking rather than decoration.

-Driver’s work has been recognised nationally, including the 2016 Port Pirie Art Prize and selection as a finalist in numerous exhibitions.
-Most recently, her tapestry 'Warp / Weft' was featured in Radical Textiles at the Art Gallery of South Australia, affirming her position within Australia’s contemporary textile movement.
+Her work has been recognised nationally, including winning the 2016 Port Pirie Art Prize and selection as a finalist in numerous art prizes.
+Most recently, her tapestry 'Warp / Weft' was included in Radical Textiles at the Art Gallery of South Australia, situating her practice within Australia’s contemporary textile discourse.

-Alongside her fine art practice, Driver produces handwoven scarves, genderless soy candles, and resin skulls under her label Threefold Designs.
-These works extend her fascination with transformation, materiality, and the gothic, while allowing her to reimagine traditional craft for a broader audience.
+Alongside her fine art practice, Driver produces limited design-led works under her label Threefold Designs, including handwoven scarves, genderless soy candles, and resin skulls.
+These objects extend her ongoing interest in transformation, materiality, and the gothic, allowing ideas from the studio to take alternative forms while remaining grounded in making.

 © 2025 Michelle Driver, All rights reserved.